 So how come there's no sign of "Abandoned" on a retailers hardback charts?

-"Please, Daddy no" was released on the same day and yet that appears to be bringing in the dough for Andrew Crofts and HC.
+After all, "Please, Daddy no" was released on the same day and yet that appears to be bringing in the dough for Andrew Crofts and HC.